pandafolks/panda/docs/panda/docs/contributing.md

 sbt assembly
 ```
 You would find `panda.jar` inside your `/target` directory.
-You could run it with `java -jar panda.jar`.
+You can run it with `java -jar panda.jar`.

 ### Using your own config file
 By default, Panda will use `application.conf` config from `bootstap/src/main/resources`.